elastic/integrations/docs/documentation_guidelines.md

 >
 >**Logs** help you keep a record of events that happen on your machine.
 >Log datasets collected by the System integration include application, system, and security events on
->machines running Windows and auth and syslog events on machines running macOS or Linux.
+>machines running Windows or auth and syslog events on machines running macOS or Linux.
 >See more details in the [Logs reference](#logs-reference).
 >
 >**Metrics** give you insight into the state of the machine.